A note on thermodynamics of the production processes: Specification of the production function

 \section{Specification of the production function}

-In this section, we consider the output of a production process, as the market value of products created in a given point of time, $Y$, in relation to its value, $Y_{0}$ at an arbitrary starting point.
-This relative quantity can be expressed as a function of the production factors, $L$, $P$, and $K$, taken in relation to their values at the beginning of a period: $L_{0}$, $K_{0}$ and $P_{0}$.
-It will be convenient to use non-dimensional ratios of these variables further.
+This section considers the output of the production process $Y$, as the market value of the product created at a given point in time, in the relation to its value $Y_{0}$ at an arbitrary initial point.
+This value can be expressed as a function of the production factors, $L$, $P$, and $K$, relative to their values at the beginning of the period: $L_{0}$, $K_{0}$, and $P_{0}$.
+It will be convenient to use the dimensionless ratios of these variables.

-From a thermodynamic point of view, the true and only sources of value (as relatives of entropy) are labor expenses $L$ and the work of external energy sources $P$.
+From a thermodynamic point of view, the true and only sources of value (as relatives of entropy) are labour expenses $L$ and the work of external energy sources $P$.
 Human efforts are applied directly, whereas substitutive work arises from the prior exploration of natural laws, the development of technological systems, and the manufacturing of production machinery, among other things.
-The interpretation of the production process allows us to view the output $Y$ as a function of two variables: the activity of workers --- labour $L$ --- and the work done by production equipment - substitutive work $P$, which depends, according to equation (5), on the amount of installed equipment $K$, so that we can write the following function
+The interpretation of the production process allows us to view the output $Y$ as a function of two variables: the activity of workers --- labour $L$ --- and the work done by production equipment --- substitutive work $P$, which depends, according to equations (5), on the amount of installed equipment $K$, so that we can write the following function

 As the amounts of work, the production factors are interchangeable and, in this sense, they are equivalent in all respect.
-The Smith-Marx theory of labor value is supplemented by the law of substitution, which says that work of third-party forces of nature via production equipment replaces human efforts.
-Labor functions as labor plus work of equipment in complex in the production of value.
+The Smith-Marx theory of labour value is supplemented by the law of substitution, which says that work of third-party forces of nature via production equipment replaces human efforts.
+The labour acts as labour plus work of equipment in complex in the production of value.

 The general form of dependence of output on production factors can be determined by simple assumptions.
 Universality of production function requires that a proposed function can be applied not only to a specific case, but also to many different situations.
 For instance, the starting point can be arbitrary, but the shape of the function should not be influenced by this arbitrariness, which determines the unique power form of the function.
 Uniformity requires the arguments of the function to be special combinations of production factors.
-These requirements lead (details can be found in the author's monograph [8, Chapter 6] to the expression for the production function in the form
+These requirements lead (details can be found in the author's monograph (Pokrovskii, 2018, Chapter 6) to the expression for the production function in the form